Parmin/training/README.rst

 Using Instructor Materials
 --------------------------

-Do a pull on the repo and unzip `presentation/instructor-package.tar.gz`_.
+Do a pull on the repo, unzip `presentation/instructor-package.tar.gz`_, and open **contents.html**.
 This package contains the instructor guide and presentation slides.

-**Open contents.html**

 .. figure:: https://s3.amazonaws.com/edu-static.mongodb.com/training/images/contents.png
    :alt: Contents page